Thukyd/QuizWithRasa/README.md

 # Template QuizWithRasa

-What do I want to do?
+What do I do?
 -
 - ....a Rasa based quiz bot ...
 - ... to be descibed ...

-Why do I want to do it?
+Why do I do it?
 -
-- get familiar with python again
+- gain experience with Rasa stack
-- get into rasa
+- get familiar with python again...
 - create a bot template with a simple CMS based on Google Sheets